Decomposable Formulation of Transmission Constraints for Decentralized Power Systems Optimization: Decentralized injection shift factors formulation

 \section{Decentralized injection shift factors formulation}

 In this section, we modify the ISF formulation presented in Subsection~\ref{subsec:isf} to make it more suitable for distributed optimization.
+Such sparse formulations can also have advantages from the perspective of non-decentralized methods (see for example~\cite{bixby2002solving,walter2014sparsity,amaldi2014coordinated,reid1982sparsity,dey2015approximating,dey2018analysis,dey2018theoretical}).

 We start in Subsection~\ref{subsec:deccomp} by showing how to compute injection shift factors in a decentralized way.
 Then, in Subsection~\ref{subsec:decproof}, we show that a large number of coefficients can be dropped from the $\Delta$ matrix by introducing a small number of linking constraints.
 In Subsection~\ref{subsec:decisf} we present our proposed formulation.